The Devil's Novice: Plot summary

 Back at the abbey, Cadfael shares two secrets with Meriet: that he, Cadfael, is a father, and that Meriet is assigned to help Brother Mark, at Saint Giles, the lazar house maintained by the Abbey, after his confinement.
 Cadfael and Hugh Beringar plumb the possible connections between two events now linked only by time: the disappearance of Clemence and the appearance of Meriet at the monastery.
 On a dry 3 December, Brother Mark and Meriet set out to gather firewood with the St. Giles lepers.
 Meriet leads them to a clearing where for years charcoal had been made.
 In one of the wood stacks, they discover a charred skeleton.
 The remains are carefully brought to the Abbey by Hugh's men.

 A sergeant brings in a half-starved man living wild in the forest.
 Harald is a runaway villein farrier from a manor to the south.
 He found Clemence's dagger in the forest.
 Serving two purposes, Beringar lets it be known that Harald is taken for the murder of Clemence.
 After Meriet hears this rumour, he walks in his sleep, taking a serious fall.
 On waking, Meriet confesses to the killing to free the innocent man.
 Brother Mark asks Meriet to confess to his priest, but Meriet refuses.
-Thus Brother Mark does not believe his guilt.
+Thus, Brother Mark does not believe his guilt.
 Meriet tells Hugh Beringar that he shot Clemence with an arrow after he left Aspley, because Clemence flirted too much with Roswitha.
-His father discovered him trying to hide the corpse, and gave him a choice: to admit his guilt and be executed, or else give up the rest of his life for penance as a monk, thus saving the family honour.
+His father discovered him trying to hide the corpse, and he gave him a choice: to admit his guilt and be executed, or else give up the rest of his life for penance as a monk, thus saving the family honour.
 Neither Hugh nor Cadfael believe him guilty.

 Eluard returns; he identifies the cross and ring as belonging to Clemence.
 Leoric Aspley comes to the Abbey for his son's marriage.
 Leoric tells Cadfael of finding Meriet with Clemence's body that afternoon.
 Leoric believed the scene before him.
 After Meriet agreed to join Shrewsbury Abbey, Leoric drove the horse away and burned Clemence's body in the wood stack.
 Cadfael points out that Meriet must be shielding someone else.
 Leoric refuses to believe it is Nigel.
 Cadfael explains one flaw in the father's assumptions: the time of the death.
 Clemence was found only a few miles from Aspley, and thus killed in the morning.